bearyung/alice-cards/docs/tutorial-game-rules/handling-of-cards.md

 **During the Game:** At the beginning of your turn, unless specified otherwise by game rules or card abilities, you maintain a hand of six cards.
 Draw cards at the end of your turn to reach this number.

-**Deck Depletion:** If your deck runs out of cards, shuffle your discard pile to create a new draw deck.
+**Deck Depletion:** If your deck runs out of cards, shuffle both player's discard pile and remaining deck together to create a new draw deck.
+Split the shuffled cards into two separate decks again.
 Continue drawing as required.

 ## Shuffling Cards